SB 721 Compliance Support | Missed the Deadline?

 Comprehensive written report documenting all findings, code compliance status, risk classification (Immediate Hazard / Repairs Required / Safe), and prioritized repair recommendations.
 Stamped and certified by a California-licensed structural engineer.

-Licensed architects and engineers with deep knowledge of California codes, ensuring accurate, compliant, and build-ready designs.
+Licensed architects and structural engineers with deep knowledge of California codes, city-specific requirements, and a 99% permit approval rate across the state.

 SB 721 FAQ